-The bank records do not show when the account at issue was closed, or to whom it was paid, nor do these records indicate the value of this account.
-The auditors who carried out the investigation of this bank to identify accounts of Victims of Nazi Persecution pursuant to instructions of the Independent Committee of Eminent Persons ("ICEP" or the "ICEP Investigation") did not find this account in the Bank's system of open accounts, and they therefore presumed that it was closed.
-These auditors indicated that there was no evidence of activity on this accounts after 1945.
-There is no evidence in the bank records that the Account Owner, the Power of Attorney Holder, or their heirs closed the account and received the proceeds themselves.
+The bank records indicate that the custody account contained Bottonia AG coupons or bonds at an unknown value.
+There is no further information about the custody account in the bank records.
+The auditors who carried out the investigation of this bank to identify accounts of Victims of Nazi Persecution pursuant to instructions of the Independent Committee of Eminent Persons ("ICEP" or the "ICEP Investigation") did not find the custody account in the Bank's system of open accounts, and they therefore presumed that it was closed.
+These auditors indicated that there was no evidence of activity on this account after 1945.
+There is no evidence in the bank records that the Account Owner or his heirs received the proceeds from the custody account themselves.